You may be tempted to follow the crowd when deciding where to form your new business entity.

 - LLC dissolution procedures

-An LLC doing business in Delaware must register with various government agencies, including the Division of Revenue.
+An LLC in Delaware must register with various government agencies, including the Division of Revenue.

 Delaware Limited Liability Companies must pay an annual tax of $300 for the privilege to conduct business in Delaware.
-Further, an LLC doing business in Delaware may be subject to other business taxes such as gross receipts tax or employment taxes.
+Further, an LLC in Delaware may be subject to other business taxes, such as gross receipts or employment taxes.

 You can determine your tax liabilities and register for all applicable state tax licenses via the Delaware One-Stop business portal.